treyturner/crawl-docker/README.md

 $ docker-compose up -d
 ```

-This will start the server on port 80 and store your data in a persistent [Docker volume](https://docs.docker.com/storage/volumes/).
+This will start the server on port 80 and store your data in a persistent [Docker volume].

-You can stop the server with
+You can stop the server with:

 ```
 $ docker-compose down